Motzorongo Plantation Company: Public Promotion and Investor Campaigns

-Parkyn and his father traveled to Veracruz and issued a series of illustrated reports describing the plantation’s progress.
+Parkyn and his father traveled to Veracruz and issued a series of illustrated reports describing the plantation's progress.
 These letters, published in Suggestion, invited readers to join “a cooperative and moral enterprise” that combined spiritual ideals of prosperity with modern agricultural science.
 Parkyn also organized excursions for investors, who were encouraged to visit the plantation and inspect operations firsthand.
 Within months, all shares in the initial offering had sold out, with over 250,000 dollars invested by readers of Suggestion alone.

 Use of New Thought Magazines for Investment Promotion

 By the early twentieth century, magazines in the New Thought movement had become major platforms for promoting investment ventures, particularly in mining, agricultural, and industrial enterprises.
-Publications such as New Thought, Suggestion, The Nautilus, and others reached large audiences attracted to the movement’s promise that right thinking, confidence, and visualization could lead to material success.
+Publications such as New Thought, Suggestion, The Nautilus, and others reached large audiences attracted to the movement's promise that right thinking, confidence, and visualization could lead to material success.
 Editors and publishers recognized that this readership of ambitious, self-made investors was ideally suited to ventures that claimed to unite mental science with practical wealth-building.'

 Within this environment, ventures such as the Motzorongo Plantation Company were promoted not merely as commercial undertakings but as practical demonstrations of New Thought philosophy.
-Through his magazine Suggestion, Dr. Herbert A. Parkyn presented Motzorongo as proof that disciplined thinking, confidence, and organized effort could transform ideas into material achievement.
-A view Parkyn summarized in his well known maxim, "Thought takes form in action."
+Through his magazine Suggestion, Parkyn presented Motzorongo as proof that disciplined thinking, confidence, and organized effort could transform ideas into material achievement.
+A view Parkyn summarized in his well-known maxim, "Thought takes form in action."

 Partnership Network and Investors

-The company’s founding group brought together figures from Parkyn’s publishing and fraternal circles with established industrial and religious leaders from across the Midwest.
+The company's founding group brought together figures from Parkyn's publishing and fraternal circles with established industrial and religious leaders from across the Midwest.
 Among them were:

 Harry W. Huttig of Muscatine, Iowa, was the President of the Huttig Bros.
 Manufacturing Company, the Huttig Trust & Investment Company, and the Huttig Lumber Company.
 He was the son of William Huttig, who, along with his brother, founded the Huttig Bros.
 Manufacturing Company in 1880.
 The company grew to become the countries largest supplier of sash and doors, operating what was considered at the time the largest and most advanced factory in the United States.